ni/arbitrary-session-management/CONTRIBUTING.md

 git clone https://github.com/ni/arbitrary-session-management.git
 ```

-If you already have the Git repository on your local PC, you can update it and
+If you already have the Git repository on your local PC, you can update it.
-its submodules.

 ```cmd
 git checkout main